Search

 • When you’ve previously failed a DOT drug test and are re-entering the industry after completing the return-to-duty (RTD) process

-• Leaving the testing site after the testing process has begun
+• You leave the testing site after the process has started

-• Failing to provide a specimen after the testing process has begun
+• You don’t provide a specimen after the process has started

-• Failing to provide a sufficient specimen without a valid medical explanation
+• You can’t provide a sufficient specimen and have no valid medical explanation

-• Failing or refusing to take a second drug test when directed to do so (for example, after submitting a sample that’s outside of the valid temperature range)
+• You fail or refuse to take a second test when directed (for example, after submitting a sample outside the valid temperature range)

-• Failing to cooperate with any part of the testing process (not removing items from your pockets, not washing hands when told to do so, being disruptive, not removing items from your mouth, etc.)
+• You don’t cooperate with any part of the testing process, such as not emptying your pockets, not washing your hands when told to, being disruptive, or not removing items from your mouth

-• Possessing or wearing a device to interfere with the testing process
+• You wear or bring a device intended to interfere with the test

-• Admitting to the MRO or collection site personnel that you adulterated or tampered with the sample
+• You admit to the MRO or collection site staff that you adulterated or tampered with your sample

 Get Back on the Road with Confidence

-What Happens if You Fail a Pre-Employment DOT Drug Test?
+What Happens if You Fail a DOT Drug and Alcohol Test

 1. You Won’t Be Hired